-3. System Performance Committee and Coordinated Entry workgroups. - 2C-3.
-Exits to Permanent Housing Destinations/Retention of Permanent Housing-CoC's Strategy
+3. System Performance Committee and Coordinated Entry workgroups.

-NOFO Section VII.B.5.d.

-In the field below:

-1. describe your CoC's strategy to increase the rate that individuals and persons in families residing in emergency shelter, safe havens, transitional housing, and rapid rehousing exit to permanent housing destinations;
+2C-4.
+Returns to Homelessness-CoC's Strategy to Reduce Rate.
+NOFO Section VII.B.5.e.
+In the field below: 1. describe your CoC's strategy to identify individuals and families who return to homelessness; FY202 FY2022 CoC ApplicationPage 4709/28/2022

-2. describe your CoC's strategy to increase the rate that individuals and persons in families residing in permanent housing projects retain their permanent housing or exit to permanent housing destinations; and

-3. provide the name of the organization or position title that is responsible for overseeing your CoC's strategy to increase the rate that individuals and families exit to or retain permanent housing.
+2. describe your CoC's strategy to reduce the rate of additional returns to homelessness; and 3. provide the name of the organization or position title that is responsible for overseeing your CoC's strategy to reduce the rate individuals and persons in families return to homelessness.